 E-mail: firstname.lastname@example.org, Bianchi Winery

-From Bianchi, head back down Highway 46 E. On the right just a few miles before Paso Robles you will spot the signs for Eberle.
-Eberle is very popular especially on weekends.
-If winemaker Gary Eberle is in the tasting room you are sure to get a few laughs.
+From Bianchi, head back down Highway 46 E. On the right just a few miles before Paso Robles, you will spot the signs for Eberle.
+Eberle is very popular, especially on weekends.
+If winemaker Gary Eberle is in the tasting room, you are sure to get a few laughs.
 He is a character!
-Visitors love to take the cave tour that takes you through rows of gunnite caves.
-We think the reasonably priced wines made by Eberle are all very good values.
-Be sure to try the Steinbeck Syrah, and the Syrah Rose.
+Visitors love to take the cave tour that takes you through rows of gunite caves.
+We think the reasonably priced wines made by Eberle are all excellent values.
+Be sure to try the Steinbeck Syrah and the Syrah Rose.
 The picnic area is also quite beautiful, overlooking vineyards and rolling hills.

 Tasting room open daily 10 am to 5 pm, Phone: (805) 237-0344